firebase/firebase-js-sdk/docs-devsite/auth.auth.md

 ## Auth.authStateReady()

 returns a promise that resolves immediately when the initial auth state is settled.
-When the promise is resolved, the current user might be a valid user or `null` if users signed out.
+When the promise resolves, the current user might be a valid user or `null` if the user signed out.

 <b>Signature:</b>